Kruchy1980/entry_to_locators_in_playwright/README.md

-# entry_to_lokators_in_playwright
+# entry_to_locators_in_playwright

-Repository which contains some base informations about locators and their usage in Playwright
+Repository which contains some base information's about locators and their usage in Playwright

 # Instalation and initialization of repo